 Open Days

-Take a tour of the house and gardens and hear the fascinating history of the people who have lived and worked at Abercamlais through the ages.
+Take a guided tour of the house and gardens and hear the fascinating history of the people who have lived and worked at Abercamlais through the ages.
+Please see below for a full list of dates.

 Parties may be shown round the house and grounds by a member of the family.